pyrdm/pyrdm/docs/source/introduction.rst

 data that details how the input data and software were used to create this new data.
-PyRDM aims to address these needs by facilitating the automated management and online publication of software and data via citable repositories hosted by Figshare.
+PyRDM aims to address these needs by facilitating the automated management and online publication of software and data via citable repositories hosted by Figshare or Zenodo.
 This library can be incorporated into the workflow of scientific software to allow research output to be curated in a straight-forward manner.